Energizer Lithium AA Battery Review

-Whenever I am on a job, especially weddings, I always have at least 20 Duracell Plus Power AA batteries with me as back up to the rechargeable batteries.
-This gives me peace of mind knowing “I’ve got the power”!
+Whenever I am on a job, especially weddings, I always have at least 20 Duracell Plus Power AA batteries.
+They are carried with me as back up to the rechargeable batteries.
+This gives me peace of mind knowing "I’ve got the power" if I need it!

 I was recently watching an unrelated review and the guy mentioned that he always used Lithium AA batteries.
 Now I use Lithium batteries in my Inspire 1 drone and cameras but have never used the AA type so I did some research.

 I found the ones I was looking for and bought a box of 24 for £36.

 I thought that was quite expensive but after reviewing them, I think they are superb.
 See the video above for test results in action.
 It is a false economy to buy cheap AA batteries.
 You will always end up buying a hell of a lot more than if you were to fork out a bit more for high quality AA batteries from the start.

 For my tests, I bought a range of AA batteries including:

 To test them, I ran each set of four through my Canon 580EX II speedlight on full power to see how many flashes I got.
 These are the results:

 At 0.08p each, I wasn’t expecting much and I wasn’t disappointed.

 The first flash fired and then I had to wait a fair bit before there was enough charge for the second.
 In all, I got just 20 flashed before the battery was exhausted.
 By the end, I was waiting for more than 20-30 seconds for each re-charge.

 Useless for speedlights and power hungry gadgets but possibly ok for low power things such as your computer mouse.